 Watch Jenna explain how she overcame her tele-therapy apprehensions and describe her experiences with TTT tele-therapy.

 Many of our families embrace tele-therapy and are loving it!
-We offer Speech and Occupational Therapy via tele-therapy.
+We offer Speech, Occupational and Physical Therapy via tele-therapy.

-Jennifer Ruckner, Co-Owner of Tots To Teens Therapy, using her oral motor puppy during a tele-therapy session.
+Jennifer Ruckner, Owner of Tots To Teens Therapy, using her oral motor puppy during a tele-therapy session.